The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 - Then click on the Download Azure AzCopy button to download the AzCopy tool on your computer.
 It is an executable file, there is no need to install it on your system.

-Once you downloaded the AzCopy tool on your computer, it is ready to use.
+Once you have downloaded the AzCopy tool on your computer, it is ready to use.
 It uploads the PST files and stores them in a Microsoft-provided Azure Storage location in the Microsoft cloud.

 Note: Be careful and ensure that each PST file that needs to be imported to Outlook 365, should not be larger than 20 GB.
 As it can impact the PST import process and you can get errors or face failure while executing the same.
 Additionally, the names of each PST file should be unique.